danielroncel/twitter-analysis-per-cities/README.md

 In the input folder there is also a file called valid_ends.txt.
 It is used to deal with the same problem: Finding the users location and make easier to find users from the same place.
 It is a file with the end of some account locations (such as 'España', 'Spain', 'Cantabria' and so on) to make easier the task.

+There is attached an example of an execution of the full notebook.
+The results are saved inside the output folder.
+Inside this folder, there a folder for execution.
+The same of the folder is of the form keyword1_keyword2_..._keywordN_DAY-MONTH-YEAR_HOUR.MINUTE.SECOND.jsonl, where the keywords are the words used to search tweets and the rest is the moment when the execution took place.

+Inside the folder you will find:
+	keyword1_keyword2_..._keywordN.jsonl: JSON file with the data of the retrieved tweets. counter_location.txt: Number of tweets per city.
+	words.txt: Top words used in all cities. bigrams.txt: Top bigrams used in all cities.
+	words_location: Top words used per city.
+	bigrams_location: Top bigrams used per city.

 ## Requirements

 * A Twitter developer account[2]